MalinnaLeach/CV/README.md

 ## Experience

 **Innocent Drinks (2008 - 2015)**
-- Innocent is one of the UK's leading FMCG brands.
-It has a fast-paced, values-led culture.
 - I started as a Customer Supply Specialist, and was promoted to Manager level in 2011.
 - Customer Supply responsibilities:  Customer-Facing Relationship Management, Promotional Forecasting, Supply KPIs.
 - I also project managed the full supply-chain of Innocent's Big Knit campaign.